 What is Stepped Care?

-It’s a system of delivering and monitoring your treatments so that the most effective yet least resource intensive, treatment is delivered to patients first, only ‘stepping up’ the intensity of care or coordinating specialist services as clinically required.
+Stepped care is a system of delivering and monitoring your treatments so the most effective yet least resource intensive, treatment is delivered to patients first, only ‘stepping up’ the intensity of care or coordinating specialist services as clinically required.

 How Can it Help You?